How can I live better with PCOS?

 What are the consequences of PCOS?

 PCOS causes a disruption of hormonal cycles.
 This can lead to slightly longer cycles, around 35 or 40 days.
-But it can also lead to an absence of periods, or amenorrhea.
-And by definition, when you don't ovulate, this also has an impact on fertility, since there is no ovum, no egg.
+But it can also lead to an absence of menstrual periods, known as amenorrhea.
+And by definition, when you don't ovulate, this also has an impact on fertility, since there is no egg.
 Excessive male hormone secretion can also causeacne, heavy hair growth and hair loss.
 Metabolic disorders, i.e. insulin resistance, can also be observed in PCOS sufferers.
 This increases the risk of diabetes, overweight, high blood pressure and cardiovascular risk in the broadest sense.
 However, a person suffering from PCOS will not necessarily present all the symptoms listed above.
-Some will have only one, while others will have them all, to a greater or lesser extent from one person to the next.
+Some will have only one, while others will have them all, and to a greater or lesser extent from one person to the next.

-How to minimize the symptoms of sopk?
+How to minimize sopk symptoms?

 Back to blog